-Full details of the tours for 2017, and booking details, will be on the VisitColchester website in due course here.
-Here are some of the themed tours from 2016 to give you an example of what to expect later this year.
+Currently suspended due to covid, full details of tours, and booking details, will be on the VisitColchester website here once they start running again.
+Here are some of the themed tours from previous years to give you an example of what to expect.

 Join characters from our grim and gruesome past on a journey through the horrible history of the town.

 Local Boy Done Good … discover the great landscape artist John Constable’s many connections with Colchester.

 A tour of this historic riverside town, starting at St Mary’s churchyard.

 Churches, Chapels and Monasteries